 Lenses

-If you’re shopping for lenses, there are a lot of Z lenses on the market now, as well as some great third-party options, some that even are Autofocus capable, like the Viltrox lenses.
+If you’re shopping for lenses, there are many Z lenses on the market now, as well as some great third-party options.
+Some of them, like the Viltrox lenses, are even autofocus capable.

-See the complete list of Nikon Z lenses.
-This is a list I update regularly and is one of the best places on the Internet to quickly see all the best lenses for the Nikon Z6 II.
+Here is the complete list of Nikon Z lenses.
+I update this list regularly, and it is one of the best places on the Internet to quickly see all the best lenses for the Nikon Z6 II.